loomio/loomio-coop-handbook/src/README.md

 ## The Loomio Co-op Handbook

+### An update for 2022
+This handbook was written circa 2016.
+We preseve it here because it's a useful history of the organization at the time.
+In 2022, 10 years since Loomio launched, the team is smaller, but also more experienced.
+We're currently just 4 people in operational roles and 4 in advisory roles.
+We're still a worker-owned cooperative, and we're just as passionate about our work today as we were when the book was written, however we don't need so much process to operate.
+We're proud of this handbook as it is, and hope you find something useful within.

+You might like to catch up with the current activities of the authors: [Alanna Irving](https://www.alanna.space) and [Richard Bartlett](http://richdecibels.com/).

+---

 <img src='loomio-phone.png' class='img-right img-250px'>

 The software we build is [open source](http://github.com/loomio/loomio), and our organisation is open source too.
 This handbook is where we document how we run an efficient organisation without a hierarchy.

 We build software for collaborative decision making, used by thousands of organisations and communities around the world.
-If you’re looking for a way to make group decisions without meeting, try it out at [loomio.org](https://www.loomio.org?utm_campaign=handbook&utm_source=handbook).
+If you’re looking for a way to make group decisions without meeting, try it out at [loomio.org](https://www.loomio.com?utm_campaign=handbook&utm_source=handbook).

 ---